hashicorp/vault/website/source/docs/internals/architecture.html.md

   that only encrypted data is written out, and that data is verified and decrypted on the way in.
 Much like a bank vault, the barrier must be "unsealed" before anything inside can be accessed.

-* **Secret Backend** - A secret backend is responsible for managing secrets.
-Simple secret backends like the "kv" backend simply return the same secret when queried.
+* **Secrets Engine** - A secrets engine is responsible for managing secrets.
+Simple secrets engines like the "kv" backend simply return the same secret when queried.
 Some backends support using policies to dynamically generate a secret each time they are queried.
 This allows for unique secrets to be used which allows Vault to do fine-grained revocation and policy updates.